Catacombs (2007 film)

-Catacombs is a 2007 American horror film directed by Tomm Coker and David Elliot and starring Shannyn Sossamon and Alecia Moore.
+Catacombs is a 2007 American horror film directed by Tomm Coker and David Elliot, starring Shannyn Sossamon and Alecia Moore.
 The plot follows a young woman attempting to find her way out of the Catacombs of Paris with a killer pursuing her.

-It is the first original film from FEARnet, collaborating with Lions Gate Entertainment was released on October 7, 2007.
+It is the first original film from FEARnet, collaborating with Lions Gate Entertainment and was released on October 7, 2007.
 The film's soundtrack was composed by Yoshiki, including the theme song "Blue Butterfly" written by Yoshiki and performed by Violet UK.

 Plot

-Victoria, an anxiety-ridden young woman, receives an invitation from her sister Carolyn.
-The first line of the film is a voice-over: "My sister sent me a postcard, all it said was 'Come to Paris.
-It'll be good for you.'
-48 hours after I arrived, she and everyone I'd met were dead."
+Victoria, an anxiety-ridden young woman, receives an invitation from her sister Carolyn to visit her in Paris.

-Victoria arrives in Paris and Carolyn takes her home, where one of Carolyn's friends scares her with a mask.
-After settling in, the sisters' tour Paris and shop.
-During a break, Carolyn tells Victoria about a secret rave in the Catacombs of Paris that night.
-There is a long line of people at the catacombs, but Carolyn is friends with the bouncer and they are allowed in without waiting.
+When she arrives, Carolyn takes her home and after settling in, the sisters tour Paris and do some shopping.
+During a break, Carolyn tells Victoria about a secret rave in the Catacombs of Paris taking place that night.
+They decide to go and despite a long queue are allowed straight in, as Carolyn is friends with the bouncer, Hugo.
 Victoria is given a flashlight and follows Carolyn to the rave, where they arrive to hear an introduction by host Jean-Michel.
-During the rave, Victoria begins to have an anxiety attack and needs water for her medication.
-Jean-Michel escorts her to the private VIP area of the party, where they find Carolyn and a group of friends.
+Victoria begins to have an anxiety attack and Jean-Michel escorts her to the private VIP area of the party, where they find Carolyn and a group of friends.

 Jean-Michel pours Victoria a large glass of absinthe and tells her of a killer living in the catacombs.
 Raised by a Satanic Cult, the killer, "Antichrist," feeds on people who get lost in the Catacombs.
 Most of the group dismisses the story as a myth and they decide to go skinny dipping.
 Victoria declines to join them and becomes lost as she heads back to the rave.
 She is joined by Carolyn, and as the sisters attempt to find their way back, someone grabs Carolyn and drags her off into the darkness.
-Victoria finds Carolyn dead and panics.
-A man in a goat mask begins to chase her, and she finds shelter hiding in a storage room.
-When the man arrives and starts a generator, it appears that the storage room is his home.
-Victoria escapes and runs back toward the crowd.
+Victoria finds Carolyn's body and a man in a goat mask begins to chase her.
+She hides in a storage room, but the man arrives and starts a generator and it seems that the storage room is his home.
+Victoria escapes and runs back toward the crowd who are still at the rave.